lookit/ember-lookit-frameplayer/app/components/exp-lookit-video-infant-control/doc.rst

 - end the trial by pressing the ``endTrialKey`` key
 - hold down the ``lookawayKey`` (or the mouse button) to indicate that the child is not looking; the trial will automatically end after the lookaway criterion is met.
-If the 'lookawayTone' is not 'none' a noise is played while the child is looking away to help the parent know the looking coding is working.
+If a 'lookawayTone' is provided, a noise is played while the child is looking away to help the parent know the looking coding is working.

 You can disable either of these behaviors by setting the corresponding key to ``''``.